Ethics is not one part of life, but rather a way of looking at life.

 The website has a number of tools designed for such use – please see the Clinicians and Ethics for Everyone sections.

 Ideally, we are able to make decisions in teams.
 The team could be a professional group, a group of volunteers, or a family.
 The website also has a number of resources to help with how to set teams up so they can be places of trust.
 The website also has a number of resources to guide teams through the process of making good decisions.
-To view these resources, please visit the Policy Makers and Leaders sections.
+To view these resources, please visit the Leaders sections.